rpominov/fun-task/docs/exceptions.md

 2. in our code that is supposed to handle expected failures we would need to also handle unexpected failures (which is generally imposible as shown in the next section).

-If a `throw` is used for expected failures in some APIs, we should wrap `try..catch` into as little code as possible, so we won't also catch bugs by accident.
+If a `throw` is used for expected failures in some APIs, we should wrap inside `try..catch` as little code as possible, so we won't also catch bugs by accident.